Ghostery Midnight brings privacy to the desktop for $14 per month

 The story so far

-New York-based Ghostery came to fruition back in 2008 as a FireFox add-on that analyzes web pages for trackers.
+New York-based Ghostery came to life back in 2008 as a FireFox add-on that analyzes web pages for trackers.
 In 2010, Ghostery was acquired by behavioral advertising regulatory platform Better Advertising, which introduced the Ghostery extension to all the major browsers, followed later by a dedicated mobile browser app.

 Although Ghostery has garnered some high-profile fans over the years, including U.S. whistleblower Edward Snowden, it has also courted skepticism for inviting users to opt into sharing ad-related data that it then sold to other companies.
 This business model was seen as problematic, given that Ghostery is built around privacy.
 So in 2017 Ghostery sold its trademark and main consumer technology to Cliqz, a Mozilla-backed privacy-focused browser company based in Germany that later made Ghostery open source and announced a new business model.